-We show four functions of our QFC for high network loads (forward and backward buffers) and for low network loads (forward and backward propagation).
-When our QFCs act as buffers, the capacitance of the transistors must be large enough to store the data for many cycles.
-Figure 3 shows the discharge time of a channel buffer implemented with 130 nm transistors using the Virtuoso Analog Design Environment from the Cadence tools.
-As shown, the discharge time of the channel buffers is in the magnitude of milliseconds which corresponds to millions of clock cycles with a 1 GHz clock.
+We show four functions of our MFC for high network loads (forward and backward buffers) and for low network loads (forward and backward propagation).
+When our MFCs act as buffers, the capacitance of the transistors must be large enough to store the data for many cycles.
+We determined the discharge time of a channel buffer implemented with 130 nm transistors using the Virtuoso Analog Design Environment from the Cadence tools.
+The discharge time of the channel buffers is in the magnitude of milliseconds which corresponds to millions of clock cycles with a 1 GHz clock.

-IV.
-QORE ARCHITECTURE
+4 QORE ARCHITECTURE

-In this section, we will describe the QORE architecture including reversibility, the design and operation of the fault tolerant network, the details of the fault and link controllers, the router microarchitecture, and proof of deadlock-freedom.
+In this section, we will describe the QORE architecture including reversibility, the design and operation of the fault tolerant network, the details of the fault and link controllers (LC), the router microarchitecture, and proof of deadlock-freedom.

-A. QFC without Faults
+4.1 MFC without Faults